Claire Barclay

 Claire has suggested: ‘I have been looking for intersections between agricultural, industrial and domestic contexts, the slippages between workplace and home and the confluences of labour and dwelling that are commonplace.
 And more specifically, how this is evident in objects that we make and use.’

-Welded steel hoops with fuzzy sheepskin sleeves will suspend from the exposed roof trusses of our upstairs space.
-Embroidered wool fabric elements, and forged steel hooks and pointed rods, made by Claire at a local forge, will suggest functions yet evade any specific reading.
-Some will contrast with precisely machined brass objects with comb teeth that are filled with lanolin.
+Welded steel hoops with fuzzy sheepskin sleeves are suspended from the exposed roof trusses of our upstairs space.
+Embroidered wool fabric elements, and forged steel hooks and pointed rods, made by Claire at a local forge, suggest functions yet evade any specific reading.
+Some contrast with precisely machined brass objects with comb teeth that are filled with lanolin.

-Thick, hand-stitched woollen cloth covers will be wrapped around or lain over branches of dried gorse.
-Larger cut steel shapes, some rusted and bright with the colours of iron oxides, might suggest redundant farming or factory equipment.
-There will be nods to sheep-shearing equipment and to Sanquhar knitting patterns.
+Thick, hand-stitched woollen cloth covers are wrapped around or lain over branches of dried gorse.
+Larger cut steel shapes, some rusted and bright with the colours of iron oxides, suggest redundant farming or factory equipment.
+There are nods to sheep-shearing equipment and to Sanquhar knitting patterns.

 Of the materials she most often works with – clay, cloth, wood, wool, metal and so on – Claire has noted: ‘They’ve been used to make the objects that shape our lives for a very long time…they transcend time and place and even culture.’
 In RAWLESS, materials, objects and forms will interact physically and psychologically to create a mood that may spark thoughts about labour and redundancy within the domestic context.

-RAWLESS will be Claire’s first exhibition in Dumfries and Galloway, and will be accompanied by a newly commissioned short essay by Lizzie Lloyd, a writer and Senior Lecturer in Fine Art and Art & Writing, UWE Bristol.
+RAWLESS is Claire’s first exhibition in Dumfries and Galloway, and is accompanied by a newly commissioned short essay by Lizzie Lloyd, a writer and Senior Lecturer in Fine Art and Art & Writing, UWE Bristol.

 Claire Barclay is represented by Stephen Friedman Gallery, London.